wp-plugins/wishpond-social-campaigns/readme.txt

 == Description ==

 Create Social Contests & Promotions on your Wordpress site that spread through Facebook and Twitter.
-Run Sweepstakes, Photo Contests and more with one easy plugin.
+Run Sweepstakes, Photo Contests, Pinterest Contest, Vote Contest, Group Deals, Photo Caption Contest, and Youtube Video Contest and more with one easy plugin.

 [Start your 14-day free trial.](https://www.wishpond.com/central/merchant_signups/new "Signup")